nenebeji/Movie-Madness/README.md

 * Use a CSS framework other than Bootstrap
 * Must be responsive to user input
-* Use at least two API's
+* Use at least two server-side API's
 * Utilise client side storage
 * Use a modal pop-up